 Formed in 1989, SPACE is the second-oldest local land trust operating in the state of South Carolina.
-Approximately 85% of our support comes from the local community, and every dollar contributed to SPACE goes back into our mission of local land conservation.
+Approximately 85% of our support comes from the local community, and every dollar contributed to SPACE goes back into our mission to: promote, protect, and preserve natural resources and open spaces in our community.
 We are a non-profit organization with a volunteer Board of Trustees.
 Our small, professional staff works closely with local landowners to identify and protect significant lands.
 We use various conservation tools to protect land, including tax-saving conservation easements, donations, and bargain sales.
 Each piece of property is unique, and so is each protection strategy utilized by the land owner and SPACE.
 We are a member of the Land Trust Alliance and have adopted the Land Trust Standards and Practices, which provide the guidelines for ethical performance of land trusts.

 Land trusts are local, state, or regional nonprofit organizations directly involved in protecting land for its natural, recreational, scenic, historical, or productive value.
 Land trusts may also be called “conservancies”, “foundations”, or any other names descriptive of their purpose.